The storms of August: Biden’s devastating month stokes midterm fears among Democrats

 August has historically been a challenging month for presidents, and White House chief of staff Ron Klain wanted personnel to rest up and plan accordingly, according to a White House official.
 Staff were encouraged to take a week off, but to make sure their duties were covered.
 Biden and many of his top aides had long-planned vacations that they were ultimately forced to scrap.

 Public polling shows fresh signs of concern for Democrats.
 Gallup found Biden’s approval rating declining from 56 percent in June to 50 percent in July and 49 percent in the first half of August.
-A mid-August NBC News survey found pegged it at 49 percent, with 48 percent disapproving.
+A mid-August NBC News survey pegged it at 49 percent, with 48 percent disapproving.
 The survey showed a 16-point drop in Biden’s handling of the pandemic and Americans disapproving of his handling of Afghanistan by more than 2-to-1.

 Democrats had already begun August with rising concerns about the surging delta variant, which threatened to undercut support for Biden on his signature promise to get control of the pandemic.
 A midsummer vaccination goal that went unmet, coupled with a renewed calls to mask up in certain settings, left some Democrats feeling like they had taken a step backward.
 Many also felt uneasy about stalled legislation on voting rights and police reform.